pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 ```{literalinclude} ../../../docs_src/tutorials/defining_dependencies_products_multiple1_py310.py
 ```

-You can group your dependencies and product if you prefer not having a function argument per input.
-Use dictionaries (recommended), tuples, lists, or more nested structures if you need.
+You can group your dependencies and product if you prefer not to have a function argument per input.
+Use dictionaries (recommended), tuples, lists, or more nested structures if needed.

 ```{literalinclude} ../../../docs_src/tutorials/defining_dependencies_products_multiple2_py310.py
 ```